RadekJ87/RadekJ87/README.md

 ### Hi there, I'm Radosław Janiszewski 👋

-Since very early years I'm interested of computers and all related technologies.
+Since very early years I'm interested in computers and all related technologies.

 Programming is still something new to me, but it really got me in.